trys10studios/ios-module-project-protocols/README.md

     * Ends in a tie, something like, "Round ends in a tie with 3 of clubs."
     * Player 1 wins with a higher card, e.g. "Player 1 wins with 8 of hearts."
     * Player 2 wins with a higher card, e.g. "Player 2 wins with king of diamonds."
+ 20. Time to test all the types you've created.
+Create an instance of the `HighLow` class.
+Lastly, call the `play()` method on the game object.

+### Stretch Goals (Optional):

+19. (continued)
-    * As an **optional stretch goal**, you could also check if the card has the same rank but not the same suit.
+    * You could also check if the card has the same rank but not the same suit.

+* Create a protocol for tracking a card game as a delegate called `CardGameDelegate`.
+It should have two functional requirements:
+    * a function called `gameDidStart` that takes a `CardGame` as an argument
+    * a function with the following signature: `game(player1DidDraw card1: Card, player2DidDraw card2: Card)`
+* In the `HighLow` class, create a variable called `delegate` of type `CardGameDelegate?`.

-20. Create a class called `CardGameTracker` that conforms to the `CardGameDelegate` protocol.
+* Create a class called `CardGameTracker` that conforms to the `CardGameDelegate` protocol.
 Implement the two required functions: `gameDidStart` and `game(player1DidDraw:player2DidDraw)`.
 Model `gameDidStart` after the same method in the guided project from today.
 As for the other method, have it print a message like the following:
     * "Player 1 drew a 6 of hearts, player 2 drew a jack of spades."

-21. Time to test all the types you've created.
-Create an instance of the `HighLow` class.
-Set the `delegate` property of that object to an instance of `CardGameTracker`.
-Lastly, call the `play()` method on the game object.
-It should print out to the console something that looks similar to the following:
+* Set the `delegate` property of the `HighLow` object you created in step 20 to an instance of `CardGameTracker`.
+You should get something like this once the game's `play()` method runs:
     ```
     Started a new game of High Low
     Player 1 drew a 2 of diamonds, player 2 drew a ace of diamonds.